appflower/appflower-docs/installation/2_2_install_git.md

 # Step 2: Downloading through GitHub
 ***2.1 Getting a Git Account***: You'll need a GitHub account (which is also free) and will also have to install the Git client program to fetch our packages.
 If you don't know how to do this, we suggest you to check out the <a href="http://help.github.com/" >GitHub quick help</a> page.
 Once you're there,  click Beginner -> Set Up Git for a very nicely written, step-by-step guide for Windows, MacOS and Linux.

-NOTE: The AppFlower Studio Playground contains a pre-configured appFlower environment with Studio on a fully functional project ready to use.
+NOTICE: : The AppFlower Studio Playground contains a pre-configured appFlower environment with Studio on a fully functional project ready to use.

 ***2.2 Get the AppFlower Repository***
 <pre>